 Prof. Maria Dorobantu (Romania)Chairperson 2016-2018

-The activity of the WG on Microcirculation has increased significantly during the last year.
+The activity of the Working Group on Coronary Pathophysiology and Microcirculation has increased significantly during the last years.
 Particular emphasis has been given to the fundamental interaction between basic scientists and clinicians.
-This tradition of the WG has also been respected with regard to the new composition of the Nucleus including members coming from basic science and by exchange of research fellows between experimental and clinical labs of Nucleus members.
-Altogether the WG has reinforced its role and presence in the European Society of Cardiology and in the activities of the cluster in order to promote research in basic science and clinical research in microcirculation.
+This tradition of the Working Group has also been respected with regard to the composition of the Nucleus including members coming from basic science and clinical research.
+Altogether the Working Group has reinforced its role and presence in the European Society of Cardiology and in the activities of the cluster in order to promote research in clinical and basic science.

 European Society of Cardiology